 After he retired from professional sport, Brendan came up with a brilliant idea.
-Inspired by a race he ran in Auckland, New Zealand – featuring 70,000 runners – Foster invented the Great North Run, the world’s largest half-marathon, which goes from Newcastle-upon-Tyne to South Shields, a coastal town near the mouth of the River Tyne.
-The Olympic speaker also joined Nike, first as UK managing director then European managing director, Vice-President Marketing (Worldwide) and Vice-President of Nike Europe.
-Foster then became chairman of his own company Nova International, which was renamed in 2015 to become The Great Run Company.
+Inspired by a race he ran in Auckland, New Zealand, Brendon invented the Great North Run.
+Considered to be the world’s largest half-marathon, which goes from Newcastle-upon-Tyne to South Shields, a coastal town near the mouth of the River Tyne.
+The Olympic speaker also joined Nike, first as the UK managing director then European managing director, Vice-President Marketing (Worldwide) and Vice-President of Nike Europe.
+Brendon then became chairman of his own company, Nova International, which was renamed in 2015 to become The Great Run Company.

 To book Brendan Foster for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below.

 When featuring at events Brendan is known to discuss such topics as:

 Over the course of his career Brendan earned the following achievements:

 - Gold medal at the 1974 Rome European Championships

 - Gold medal at the 1978 Edmonton Commonwealth Games